-- Remove people and pets from the room and keep them out of the room during the clean-up process. - Avoid stepping on broken glass
+- Leave the room and keep people out from the room during the clean-up process. - Avoid stepping on broken glass

 Ventilation

 Ventilate the room for at least 15 minutes prior to starting clean-up by opening windows and doors to the outdoors.
 This will ensure that the mercury vapour levels are reduced before you start cleaning.